23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Just add an exit popup or a top bar that lets your visitors know about your free shipping offer.
 That way, there’s no doubt they’ll see it.

-Responsive design proves essential for any website, but particularly for ecommerce stores.
-You need to be able to serve up attractive, useful information to consumers no matter what device they use.
+Responsive design is essential for any website, particularly for ecommerce marketplace.
+You need to provide attractive, useful information to consumers no matter what device they use.

 hello bar mobile ecommerce optimization

-• Use two-page checkout to minimize the appearance of effort needed to complete the process.
+Use a two-page checkout to minimize the appearance of effort needed to complete the process.

-• Allow customers to check out as guests instead of forcing signups.
+Allow guests the option to checkout instead of forcing signups.

 These tips will encourage people to complete the checkout process rather than abandon their carts.